spyder-ide/spyder/REVIEW.md

 Other notes:
 - Unless the reviewer has explicit permission on the conversation for that PR, reviewers should not commit to the same branch as the PR being reviewed.
 - If more than roughly 20% of review comments fall in the `[optional]` section described below, then it is worth adding this feedback in an issue referencing the PR instead of on the PR directly.
-- When possible, please add comments asking for a specific change as [GitHub suggestions](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request#adding-line-comments-to-a-pull-request).
+- Whenever practical, reviewers should add comments asking for a specific change as [GitHub suggestions](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request#adding-line-comments-to-a-pull-request).

 ## Reviewing process

 ### For code-focused review

-#### Required review
+#### Required items

-The following are areas of review the community expects to be covered in the review of every PR.
+The following are areas the community expects to be covered in the review of the code on each PR.
-Not all of the following questions will be relevant for every PR (for example, a bug fix may not need to answer the same questions as a proposal for a new feature), but these are the themes to be addressed.
+Not all of the following individual questions will be relevant for every PR (for example, a bug fix may not need to answer the same questions as a proposal for a new feature), but these are the themes to be addressed.

 Review that addresses these questions on a PR will be prefixed with `[required]` so that the PR author(s) are clear that they are blockers.
 PR authors are responsible for addressing required reviews for the PR to be eligible for merging.